Structure of connected nested automorphism groups: Introduction

+We now describe the contents of the paper in more detail.
+A central role is played by Lie subalgebras of derivations of $\cO(X)$ contained in the subset $\LND(\cO(X))$ of locally nilpotent derivations; these serve as the infinitesimal counterpart of nested unipotent subgroups.
+We also introduce the notion of \emph{generic frames} --- tuples of pairwise commuting locally nilpotent derivations whose vector fields are linearly independent at a general point --- which play an equally central role.

+In Section~\ref{sec:nested}, we show that any Lie subalgebra $L\subset\LND(\cO(X))$ embeds, after localization, into a de Jonqui\`eres subalgebra (Lemma~\ref{lm:L-structure}).
+This leads to a bijective correspondence between Lie subalgebras in $\LND(\cO(X))$ and nested unipotent subgroups of $\Aut(X)$ via the exponential map (Proposition~\ref{pr:exp-nested}).
+We extend this correspondence to an isomorphism of ind-varieties (Corollary~\ref{cr:jonq-closed}) and prove that a nested unipotent subgroup is closed both in the semigroup of regular endomorphisms $\End(X)$ and in $\Aut(X)$ (Proposition~\ref{pr:unipotent-closed}).
+From this we deduce Theorem~\ref{th:nested-closed-intro}.
+In Section~\ref{sec:non-nested}, we prove Theorem~\ref{th:nested=closed-intro}.

+In Section~\ref{sec:dJ-like}, we describe dJ-like subgroups in terms of generic frames (Proposition~\ref{pr:dJ-like=Jdi}), and we enumerate all dJ-like subgroups contained in a given one (Proposition~\ref{pr:J'<J}).
+In Section~\ref{sec:max-ex}, we utilize this description to provide examples of maximal nested unipotent subgroups in dimensions 2 and 3.

+In Appendix~\ref{sec:max-commut}, we utilize generic frames to describe maximal commutative unipotent subgroups (Proposition~\ref{pr:max-commut}), extending the recent description by Regeta and van Santen~\cite{RvS}, and to establish when a maximal commutative subgroup is contained in a given dJ-like subgroup (Proposition~\ref{pr:R<J}).
+We also deduce a maximality criterion for dJ-like subgroups (Proposition~\ref{pr:dJ-max-criterion}).

 The author is grateful to Ivan Arzhantsev, Nikhilesh Dasgupta, Sergey Gaifullin, Vsevolod Gubarev, Neena Gupta, and Andriy Regeta for numerous useful discussions and remarks.
-The author thanks Mikhail Zaidenberg for everlasting motivation.
+The author thanks Mikhail Zaidenberg for his lasting encouragement and motivation.
+Finally, the author thanks the referees for their thorough reports that substantially shaped the final form of the paper.